LIRA DISTRICT

 District Profile

-District Location
+1.5.1.1 District Location

 Lira district is located in the Lango sub-region in northern Uganda.
 Physically the district lies between latitudes 10 21’ and 20 42’ north of the Equator and longitudes 2053’ and 3037’ east of Greenwich.
-The district is bordered by the districts of Agago in the north, Otuke in the northeast, Alebtong in the east, Dokolo in the south, Kwania in the southwest, Kole in the west, Oyam and Gulu in the northwest
+The district is bordered by the districts of Agago in the north, Lira in the northeast, Alebtong in the east, Dokolo in the south, Kwania in the southwest, Kole in the west, Oyam and Gulu in the northwest

-District Size
+1.5.1.2 District Size

-The district covers approximately a total area 1,326 km2 of which 1286.22 km2 is land area.
-The other 39.78 square kilometers constitute forest reserves, wetlands and geomorphic landforms No known hydro-geological study has been carried out in the district.
-Nevertheless, the area basement is complex with mainly undifferentiated acid gneiss covering most part of the district.
+The District has never conducted a hydro-geological study but through observation, the area basement is complex with mainly undifferentiated acid gneiss covering most part of the district.
 The district also consists of isolated highly weathered and exposed hard-core rocks, quartzite sandstones, and clay gneiss.
 Hard-core rock and sand are used in construction work; murram is mined and used for road works while clay is for pottery and brick industry.

-Climate, and Rainfall
+1.5.1.4 Climate, and Rainfall

 The major physical conditions that normally influence the weather conditions and climate of lira district and Uganda at large are the Indian Ocean dipole, the sea surface temperature anomalies and atmospheric circulation patterns, topographical features and large inland water bodies.
 However, the climate of the district is locally modified by the large swamp area surrounding the southern part of the district.

 The continental climate of the district is modified by the large swamp area surrounding the southern part of the district.
-The rainfall in the district over the past years have been bimodal with one peak during April-May and the other in August-October.
-However, this pattern has changed over the recent years with late and unpredicted return of rains which used to set in in March.
-The dry spell which was experienced in July now occurs earlier and sometimes later than expected and sometimes extends in August.
+The rainfall in the district over the past years has been bimodal with one peak during April-May and the other in August-October.
+This pattern has however changed over the recent years with late and unpredicted return of rains which used to come in March.
+The dry spell which was experienced in July now occurs earlier and sometimes later than expected and sometimes extends to August.
 This trend has been highly attributed to climate change.
-Over the last five years or so, the rainfall in Lira district is unimodal with one prolonged growing season that runs normally from mid-march to September where rainfall normally peaks around august to September in a normal year.
+Over the last five years or so, the rainfall in Lira district is unimodal with one prolonged growing season that runs normally from mid-march to September where rainfall normally peaks around

+august to September in a normal year.
 The rain is characterized by showers and thunderstorms and is interrupted with about 2 weeks of mild sunshine relaxation that occurs between June – July annually.
-However, this pattern has changed over the years with late and unpredicted rainfall.
-This has been highly attributed to climatic change and weather parameter variability

 The average annual rainfall in the district varies between 1000-1400 mm during the normal year but abnormality and variability often occurs where it may be higher or lower for instance last year (2019) annual rainfall reached about 1600 mm through the months of October – November.
 The rainfall is mainly conventional and normally falls in the afternoon hours.

 The average minimum and maximum temperatures are 22.50C and 25.50C, respectively.
 Absolute maximum temperature hardly goes beyond 360C, and absolute minimum hardly falls below 200C.